 James Dunne’s record in the RAF is one of exemplary service that is borne out by the official records.

 He joined the RAF on the 27th July 1939 and was assigned to RAF Feltwell (near Thetford in Norfolk) as an Aircraftsman 2nd Class.
 In November, he began training as an Electrical & Wireless operator and completed his training on the 31st December 1942.
-He was listed as Sergeant – Wireless Operator/Air Gunner – “Proficiency A+ B with very good character”.
+RAF records show that he was listed as Sergeant – Wireless Operator/Air Gunner – “Proficiency A+ B with very good character”.

 Achill Flight Sergeant

-In advance of D-Day, the Normandy invasion of Europe on the 6th of June 1944, the RAF and US Air Force sent hundreds of heavy bombers over north western France to to destroy lines of communication such as rail links.
+In advance of D-Day, the Normandy invasion of Europe on the 6th of June 1944, the RAF and US Air Force sent hundreds of heavy bombers over northwestern France to destroy lines of communication such as rail links.

 It was on one of those missions that Achill-native, Flight Sergeant Michael Madden (28), 158 Squadron, died on the 18th April 1944.
 He was an air-gunner on a Handley Page Halifax III that took off from RAF Lissett, Bridlington, East Riding of Yorkshire.